-Chair(s)/Moderator(s): Prof. Mirela Sertić Perić (University of Zagreb, Croatia); Prof. Edyta Hewelke (Warsaw University of Life Science, Poland), Juliana Gomes Chediek (University of Coimbra)
+Chairs: Prof. Mirela Sertić Perić (University of Zagreb, Croatia); Prof. Edyta Hewelke (Warsaw University of Life Science, Poland), Juliana Gomes Chediek (University of Coimbra, Portugal)

-This 90-minute session combines a scientific panel discussion and an interactive workshop to explore best practices in assessing the impact of WEF+ Nexus projects.
-It will feature brief presentations on exemplary WEF+ Nexus projects, followed by a workshop where participants will validate recommendations for impact assessment.
-A panel discussion will capture diverse perspectives, and participants will share insights on lessons learned and the applicability of proposed methodologies (recommendations).
-The session aims to refine strategies for evaluating Nexus project impacts and contribute to policy recommendations.
+This 90-minute session integrates a scientific panel discussion with an interactive workshop to explore best practices in assessing the impact of WEF+ Nexus projects.
+The session will include concise presentations on proposed indicators for measuring the impact of WEF+ Nexus projects, along with recommendations for enhancing their impact.
+This will be followed by a workshop where participants will have the opportunity to validate both the proposed indicators and the recommendations for impact assessment.
+A panel discussion will capture diverse perspectives, allowing participants to share insights on lessons learned and the applicability of proposed methodologies.
+The session aims to refine strategies for evaluating Nexus project impacts and contribute to actionable policy recommendations.

-The session is prepared by the NexusNet COST Action (CA20138) members: Mirela Sertić Perić, Edyta Hewelke, Hai-Ying Liu, Janez Sušnik, Floor Brouwer, Ivar Zekker, Barbora Duží, Dimitros Kofinas, Stefania Munaretto, Giannis Adamos, Chrysi Laspidou
+The session is prepared by the NexusNet COST Action (CA20138) members: Mirela Sertić Perić, Edyta Hewelke, Hai-Ying Liu, Janez Sušnik, Floor Brouwer, Ivar Zekker, Barbora Duží, Dimitris Kofinas, Stefania Munaretto, Giannis Adamos, Chrysi Laspidou, Juliana Gomes Chediek